 I spend more time than I should on Twitter.

-I’ve joined Google Brain as a Student Researcher with Lucas Theis and Johannes Ballé.
+I’ve joined Google AI as a Student Researcher with Lucas Theis and Johannes Ballé.

 I’m accepting invitations to speak at conferences, workshops, and academic events in general.